-- contact details of the Steering group members for each theme; - contact details of the Theme manager for each theme;

-• summary of the focus of each IP Theme;

-• information on the Seed Grants and Midsize Projects already awarded;
+- contact details of the Steering group members for each theme; - contact details of the Theme manager for each theme; - summary of the focus of each IP Theme; - information on the Seed Grants and Midsize Projects already awarded; - this call.

-• this call.

-Also, we encourage prospective applicants to consult the IP Theme-managers in order to learn how to best connect to the focus of the respective theme.
+Also, we encourage prospective applicants to consult the IP Theme-manager in order to learn how to best connect to the focus of the Healthy Future theme: Jillian O'Mara, via email at healthyfuture@uva.nl.